‘Art carries what is too heavy for language to hold.’ — Amy Sherald

 PUBLIC COLLECTIONS

-Vancouver Art Gallery, Vancouver, BC
+Vancouver Art Gallery, Vancouver, Canada

-Trylowsky Collection, Vancouver, BC
+Trylowsky Collection, Vancouver, Canada

 BIBLIOGRAPHY